andreio/JaySynth/README.md

 #Next

-To learn more about synthetizers: https://en.wikipedia.org/wiki/Synthesizer
+To learn more about synthesizers: https://en.wikipedia.org/wiki/Synthesizer